rickbauer9482/terraform-dnac-network-hierarchy/README.md

 •	The plan (YourPlanName.tf) how you want your infrastructure to look

+# Getting Started
+The four steps that we will investigate in the lab are;

+•	Installing Terraform

+• Adding the provider for the Cisco DNA Center - Init

+•	Testing the Plan - Plan

+•	Applying the Plan - Apply

+•	Removing the Plan - Destroy

 # Installing Terraform

 Terraform is supported across Windows, Linux/Unix and MacOS.
 The downloads for the latest version can be found [here](https://www.terraform.io/downloads.html) or installed with the popular package managers.
 Terraform is distributed as a single binary.
 To install Terraform unzip the binary and move it to a directory and add the binary’s location to your PATH.
 On Linux and MacOS systems you can do this through the command `$PATH`.